Searching for a scholarship?

 The Faculty Senate awards one scholarship per year.
 This scholarship will pay for tuition, activity fees, and books for the fall and spring semesters.

-The Bladen Community College Foundation board established the Foundation Merit Scholarship to be awarded to the marshal with the highest GPA.
+The Bladen Community College Foundation board established the Foundation Merit Scholarship to be awarded to the rising second year student with the highest GPA.
 The Scholarship is awarded to help cover a portion of the tuition and fees for the student’s second year at BCC.

 The Bladen County Commissioners Annual Scholarship